jun7/wyeb/README.md

 	make install

 ### Features
-wyeb is inspired from dwb and luakit, so basically usage is similar to those.
+wyeb is inspired by dwb and luakit, so basically usage is similar to those.

 - Editable main page.
 It is a markdown text and contains bookmarks. **e** key opens it by editor.
 As this all settings are thrown to editor.
 - Settings per URI matched regular expression. **e** on a page adds URI to conf and opens.
 And another thing, Ctrl + i/s switch setting set can be edited.